Loading non-Maxwellian Velocity Distributions in Particle Simulations: Piecewise rejection method for log-concave distributions

 Since $g(x)$ is log-concave, i.e., $\big( \log g_\mathrm{ring}({v}_\perp) \big)'' \propto - ({1}/{v_\perp^2} + {2}/{\theta_\perp^2}) < 0$ and $( \log g_\mathrm{shell}(v) )'' \propto -(2/v^2 + 2/\theta^2) < 0$, we can define exponential envelope functions that touch the distribution at $v = v_L, v_m$, and $v_R$.

 Here, $\lambda(v) = \left| {g(v)}/{g'(v)} \right|$ is the length scale and

 are the two switching points.
 As an example, the envelope functions are drawn by the dashed orange lines in Figures \ref{fig:shell}(a,b).
 The ratio of the areas below the envelopes is $\lambda(v_L) : (x_R - x_L ) : \lambda(v_R)$.
 Then a rejection algorithm can be constructed, as shown in Table~\ref{table:swisdak}.
-Surprisingly, the acceptance efficiency is $\gtrsim 86\%$ for $V \gtrsim \theta$ and $88\%$--$89\%$ for $V \gtrsim 2\theta$ for both ring and shell distributions.
+The acceptance efficiency is